 Creditors' Voluntary Liquidation (CVL)

 This is an insolvent liquidation procedure started by the company directors and is usually carried out when there is little or no likelihood of the business being saved as a going concern.

 It usually means an immediate halt of business and the sale of assets piecemeal.

 Members Voluntary Liquidation (MVL)

+We can offer advice on the MVL route to see if it's an option for you.
 A solvent liquidation is used when a company with capital ceases to trade and is called an MVL.

 It is used when the directors of a solvent business opt to cease trading and requires a majority of directors to swear a declaration that all creditors will be paid in full, along with statutory interest within a maximum of 12 months.